Buzzvil/buzzscreen-sdk-publisher/ADVANCED-USAGE_EN.md

     android:name="com.buzzvil.buzzscreen.sdk.MultipleProcessesReceiver"
     android:process=":locker" />
 ```
 - Please add a `android:process=":locker"` attribute to the existing BuzzScreen components in your Android Mainfest file.
-Components in which the attribute should be added to include `SimpleLockerActivity` (unless you're customizing the lock screen, in which case it should be added to the activity controlling the lock screen), `LandingHelperActivity`, `LockerService`, (~~ChangeAdReceiver, DownloadAdReceiver~~ - Deprecated since Version 1.2.0)
+Components in which the attribute should be added to include `SimpleLockerActivity` (unless you're customizing the lock screen, in which case it should be added to the activity controlling the lock screen), `LandingHelperActivity`, `LandingOverlayActivity`, `LockerService`, (~~ChangeAdReceiver, DownloadAdReceiver~~ - Deprecated since Version 1.2.0)

 > **Warning**: After enabling process separation, the lock screen will run separately from your app's main process.
 Please be careful when developing a feature related to your app on the lock screen area.